50 Ways Google Can Help You Become A Better Teacher

 16. Use Google Search to locate teacher professional development, conferences, or online courses to personalize your growth.

-17. Hangout+ with author experts via Google+ Hangouts—and have students do the same.
+17. Google Due with authors or content experts—and have students do the same.

 18. Have students collaborate and published work to closed circles of peers on Google+.

 19. Download mobile learning apps from Google Play to stay on top of the latest trends in mobile learning–The Sandbox, for example.

 20. Use Google Drive to respond to student writing via comments, or collaborate real-time with distance learners.

 21. Join Google to find communities and participate in a persistent professional learning community.

 22. Find webinars, eLearning courses, and other professional development resources to self-direct your own educator training.